 Changing the traditional asset management culture from controlling assets to value-based asset management improves asset utilisation so that you can make corresponding reductions to capital and the cost of managing the company’s resources.

-Focus on a single asset management system, accessible via web and apps, to reduce the number of record systems being managed.
+Focus on a single asset management system, accessible via web and mobile apps, to reduce the number of record systems being managed.
 Which will eliminate duplication and overlap in data entry, record keeping and IT costs, providing more consistent information to users and customers.

 Alliances between business units to standardise the asset management database and functionality can achieve economies of scale.
 While implementing an asset re-utilisation program between business units will reduce spending.